 Yes.
-All members of the community will also be required to complete an online COVID-19 safety training that is being developed.
-In addition, there will be educational components as part of new student orientation and information for returning students.
+All members of the community are required to complete an online COVID-19 safety training.
+In addition, there will be information for returning students.

-What will testing look like during the fall semester?
+What will testing look like for the spring?

-At this point, we expect all students to be tested upon arrival to campus and then 3-5 days afterwards, during which time students will be quarantined.
+At this point, we expect all students to be tested upon arrival to campus and then 3-5 days afterwards, during which time students will be in a travel quarantine.
 Depending on the length of the quarantine, this may overlap with the first week of classes.
-For the rest of the semester, students will be tested twice a week.
+For the rest of the semester, students will be tested three times a week.

-You will be scheduled to report to the testing center at a designated time 2 days per week.
-You will have access to your test results and will be notified if the results are positive.
-More details about the process will be provided in the coming weeks.
+Students are scheduled to report to the testing center at a designated time 3 days per week.
+They have access to their test results and are notified if the results are positive.

 What should I do if I think I have COVID-19?

 According to the CDC, the most common symptoms of COVID-19 include fever or chills, coughing, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 Symptoms may appear as soon as two days of exposure and vary in severity from person to person.
-Students will be expected to complete a daily health status check before leaving their room each day.
-Students will be expected to stay at home if they feel ill and to call Student Health Services.
+Students are expected to complete a daily health status check before leaving their room each day.
+Students are expected to stay at in their room if they feel ill and to call Student Health Services.